 Carbon Fiber Disadvantages

-Some issues I feel that exist with carbon fiber is very bad versus side impacts as it can break down the bonds that construct it, lets look at these terminal issues:
+Some issues I feel that exist with carbon fiber is horrible versus side impacts as it can break down the bonds that construct it, let’s look at these terminal issues:

 More Expensive

-The process to make carbon fiber isn’t cheap, then you have to attach all the handles, tips, and baskets which also costs money.
-This means carbon fiber trekking poles are going to be more expensive than aluminum.
+The process of making carbon fiber isn’t cheap, and then you have to attach all the handles, tips, and baskets which also costs money.
+This means carbon fiber trekking poles will be more expensive than aluminum.

 Very Fragile and Can Shatter